PaloAltoNetworks/pan-os-upgrade-assurance/docs/panos-upgrade-assurance/api/check_firewall.md

 - __skip_config_sync__ (`bool, optional`): (defaults to `False`) Use with caution, when set to `True` will skip checking if configuration is synchronized between nodes.
 Helpful when working with a partially upgraded HA pair.
+- __ignore_non_functional__ (`bool, optional`): (defaults to `False`) Use with caution, when set to `True` will ignore if device state is "non-functional" on one of the nodes.
+Helpful when verifying a state of a partially upgraded HA pair with vmseries plugin version mismatch.

 __Returns__